Writing neighborhood plans helps a community in many situations, such as when:

 Neighborhoods should not ignore elephants in the living room.

-Since we promised to talk about typical topics, here is a good list that can serve as a starting point:
+Since we promised to talk about typical topics, here is a good list that can serve as a starting point in describing existing conditions:

 For further ideas, you could see our recommended book, Community Planning: An Introduction to the Comprehensive Plan.